-Well, I downloaded the song FFH – So Is His Love from the MusicMatch service.
-However I was a little dissappointed.
-It wasn’t until after I had paid for the song, that the message appeared in the software, that it was Windows Media Audio with Digital Rights Management.
+Well, I downloaded a song from the MusicMatch service, however I was a little dissappointed.
+It wasn’t until after I had paid for the song that a message appeared in the software explaining it was Windows Media Audio with Digital Rights Management.

 It just so happens my portable MP3 player also supports WMA, however not with DRM.
 The only way I was able to listen to the song on my portable (and for that matter my Linux computer) was to loop the output on my soundcard into the input (mic) and record it while playing it in MusicMatch.
-Of course all of you in the digital sound arena would know that if I did what I just described… you get quality loss.
-It irritated me that something I payed for wouldn’t allow me to use it how how I wanted.
-I suppose there will need to be huge changes in the legal music download services before old-school digital media users like me want to actually use them.
-Needless to say, I complained to MusicMatch about my troubles in the Non-Windows world, and they refunded my 99 cents… and I deleted the music file.
-I guess I’ll have to buy the FFH CD.
+Of course all of you in the digital sound arena would know that if I did what I just described, you get quality loss.
+It irritated me that something I payed for wouldn’t allow me to use it how I wanted.
+I suppose there will need to be huge changes in the legal music download services before users will want to actually use them.
+Needless to say, I complained to MusicMatch about my troubles in the Non-Windows world, and they refunded my 99 cents.
+I deleted the music file.
+I guess I’ll have to buy the CD.

 All of these hack attacks due to terrible programming in Internet Explorer.
 Browser incompatibilities, Windows only webpages, and a host of other nonsense should force a market economy to break free from being slaves to viruses, and a Windows dominated world.
 If you support capitalism and democracy download MozillaFirebird.
 Oh, by the way, it’s available for Windows too!
 How could you say no now? 🙂